Mike Gordon President of Business Operations

 Dan Harris Creative Services Director

-Dan Harris is in his 10th season with the Wolves after joining the club in September 2008 as a game operations intern.
+Dan Harris is entering in his 11th season with the Wolves after joining the club in September 2008 as a game operations intern.
 He has earned a series of promotions during his tenure, including a move to creative services director in July 2017.

-Prior to working for the Wolves, the 30-year-old graduate of Washington and Lee University served as the marketing intern for the Chicago Sky.
+Prior to working for the Wolves, the 31-year-old graduate of Washington and Lee University served as the marketing intern for the Chicago Sky.

-The Florida native lives in Chicago with his wife, Ashley.
-They are expecting their first child in October.
+The Florida native lives in Chicago with his wife, Ashley – they welcomed their first child in October 2017.

 Joe Muting Game Operations Assistant

-Joe Muting is entering his second season with the Wolves as game operations assistant.
-In his role, Muting aids both the game operations and community relations departments with a primary focus on coordinating appearances for Wolves mascot, Skates.
+Joe Muting is entering his third season with the Wolves as game operations assistant.
+In his role, Muting aids both the game operations and community relations departments with a primary focus on overseeing Wolves mascot, Skates, and the kids club, Skates Mates.

 Prior to joining the organization, Muting spent two years with the Peoria Rivermen (SPHL) where he worked in both game operations and ticket sales.
 He was a key contributor in promoting and selling out Riverman home games during the club’s 2016 playoff run.